nicogutz/BookBinder/readme.md

+First - To run node:
+> yarn watch

+Second - To run docker:
+> docker-compose up -d

-To run the server:
+Third - To run the server:
 > symfony server:start -d

 To stop the server:
 > symfony server:stop

-To run node:
-> yarn watch

-To run docker:
-> docker-compose up -d

 To make a new entity:
 > symfony console make:entity